MinecraftEULARepair/stuff/README.md

 SBE 1.7.6.2 cracked:
 output.jar

-crashes if renamed, everything but ah data works
+crashes if renamed, ah data DOESN'T WORK because it requires SBEAPI

+To set your hypixel apikey: go to appdata/.minecraft/config/SkyblockExtras.cfg

+then edit where it says api

+It is normal to give you tons of errors when logging in

 SkyblockAddons 1.6.0 beta 7: